makukha/docsub/README.md

 * Synchronized docs for multiple targets: GitHub README, PyPI README, Sphinx docs, etc.
 * Embed dynamically generated data as tables
 * CLI usage examples
+* Simple static web pages with updatable content

 ## Non-use cases

 * Not a documentation engine like [Sphinx](https://www.sphinx-doc.org) or [MkDocs](https://www.mkdocs.org).
 * Not a templating engine like [Jinja](https://jinja.palletsprojects.com).
 * Not a replacement for [Bump My Version](https://callowayproject.github.io/bump-my-version)
+* Not a full-featured static website generator

 # Installation